knative/eventing/docs/delivery/README.md

 type DeliverStatus struct {
 	// DeadLetterChannel is the reference to the native, platform specific channel where failed events are sent to.
 	// +optional
-	DeadLetterChannel *corev1.ObjectReference `json:"errorChannel,omitempty"`
+	DeadLetterChannel *corev1.ObjectReference `json:"deadLetterChannel,omitempty"`
 }
 ```

 ### Error events

-The error event is the original events annotated with various CloudEvents attributes, eg. to be able to tell why the message couldn’t be delivered.
+The error event is the original events annotated with various CloudEvents attributes, eg. to be able to tell why the event could not be delivered.

-Note that multiple copies of the same message can be sent to the error sink due to multiple subscription failures.
+Note that multiple copies of the same event can be sent to the error sink due to multiple subscription failures.

 Brokers might decide to change the event type before reposting the failed event into the broker.
 This could be done by having a special error sink specific to broker.